Oregon Property Taxes 2016 [Go To Different State]

 Oregon Property Taxes [Go To Different State]

 The median property tax in Oregon is $2,241.00 per year for a home worth the median value of $257,400.00.
-Oregon counties collect an average of 0.87% of a property's estimated fair market value as property tax.
+Counties in Oregon collect an average of 0.87% of a property's assesed fair market value as property tax per year.

 Oregon is ranked number fifteen out of the fifty states, in order of the average amount of property taxes collected.

-Oregon's median income is $62,418 per year - the average yearly property tax paid by Oregon residents amounts to 3.59% of their yearly income.
+Oregon's median income is $62,418 per year, so the median yearly property tax paid by Oregon residents amounts to approximately % of their yearly income.
 Oregon is ranked 16th of the 50 states for property taxes as a percentage of median income.

 The exact property tax levied depends on the county in Oregon the property is located in.
-Clackamas County collects the highest property tax in Oregon, levying an average of $2,814.00 (0.85%) yearly in property taxes, while Gilliam County has the lowest property tax in the state, collecting an average tax of $956.00 (0.96%) per year.
+Clackamas County collects the highest property tax in Oregon, levying an average of $2,814.00 (0.85% of median home value) yearly in property taxes, while Gilliam County has the lowest property tax in the state, collecting an average tax of $956.00 (0.96% of median home value) per year.

 |Median Property Tax||Percentage Of Income||Percentage Of Property Value|